 Whether it’s work, school, personal or professional matters, we all lead busy and often stressful lives.
 Throw COVID-19 into the mix and no wonder mental health needs are at an all-time high.
 As World Mental Health Day occurs this Saturday, October 10th, aim to make mental health a priority in your organization.
 World Mental Health Day could serve as the starting point for elevating mental health to the next level for your organization!
-As leaders, we have a responsibility to ensure our employees and students are coping with life’s stressors in a healthy manner and that we are contributing to their wellbeing.
+As leaders, we have a responsibility to ensure our students are coping with life’s stressors in a healthy manner and that we are contributing to their wellbeing.
 While the topic of mental health should be a year-round discussion, World Mental Health Day is one of the few days during the year that allows us to pause and reflect on the status of our mental health, and work to eradicate the stigma surrounding it.

-In order to help you start the conversation in your organization, you might want to ask your employees to complete the Canadian Mental Health Association’s (CMHA) Mental Health Meter, which will help them determine how mentally fit they are.
+In order to help you start the conversation in your organization, you might want to ask your students to complete the Canadian Mental Health Association’s (CMHA) Mental Health Meter, which will help them determine how mentally fit they are.

 Based on the CMHA’s Mental Health Meter, there are five characteristics that help make up a sound mental health:

 While I always recommend seeking professional advice, the online tool can help provide them with an indication of what areas of their lives could use improvement to help increase their mental health and wellbeing.
 In addition, please review the three key areas I have outlined below designed to help you better support your student’s mental health.